maxlandowskics/ticket-lifecycle/README.md

 If the requester confirms that the issue is indeed resolved, the ticket can be closed.
 Otherwise, the ticket can be reopened and the process continued.
   </p>
 <p>
   That's it!
 You have successfully gone through the osTicket workflow, from ticket intake to resolution.
-Remember to always communicate clearly and promptly with the requester to ensure a smooth support experience.
+Remember to always communicate clearly and promptly with the client to ensure a smooth support experience.